 The respective Local Authority will have in place recording mechanisms that meet the legislation requirements of those cases that do not meet the threshold and are considered consultations.

 The LADO should monitor and record the progress of each case, either fortnightly or monthly depending on its complexity.
 This could be by way of review strategy meetings / discussions / getting an update from case notes / initial evaluations or direct liaison with the Police, Children's Social Care, or employer, as appropriate.
 Where the target timescales cannot be met, the LADO should record the reasons.

 The LADO should keep comprehensive records in order to ensure that each case is being dealt with expeditiously and that there are no undue delays.
-The records will also assist the LSCB to monitor and evaluate the effectiveness of the procedures for managing allegations and provide statistical information to the Department for Education (DfE) as required.
+The records will also assist the Safeguarding Childrens Partnership in monitoring and evaluating the effectiveness of the procedures for managing allegations and provide statistical information to the Department for Education (DfE) as required.

 If a Police investigation is to be conducted, the Police should set a date for reviewing its progress and consulting the CPS about continuing or closing the investigation or charging the individual.
 Wherever possible, this should be no later than four weeks after the strategy meeting / discussion / initial evaluation.
 Dates for further reviews should also be agreed, either fortnightly or monthly depending on the complexity of the investigation.

 7. Unsubstantiated and False Allegations

 Where it is concluded that there is insufficient evidence to substantiate an allegation, the minutes of the strategy meeting will be provided to the employer and that these conclude matters.
 There may still be actions for the employer to take, for example, training and supervision issues.
 There may still potentially be suitability to work with children issues arising for employers to consider if there is concerning information about the allegations but difficulties with evidence.